 WHERE DO YOU STAND? — Refinery29 readers told us which issues they care most about for 2020, and we listened.
-Here’s your guide to where the candidates stand on climate change, reproductive rights, healthcare, gun reform, women’s economic security, and immigration.
+Here’s your guide to where Biden and Trump stand on racial justice, the COVID-19 pandemic, climate change, reproductive rights, healthcare, gun reform, women’s economic security, and immigration.

 Age 77, Former Vice President